ryan-berkowitz98/procurement-risk-model/README.md

 - You can start exploring the results immediately by downloading the **`MX_procurement_risk_report.xlsx`** file from the `output/` folder in this repository.
   This file contains a risk report already generated for **Mexico’s procurement data**.
-- We’ll walk through the meaning of each red flag indicator later in this README.
+- The meaning of each red flag indicator will be covered in depth later in this README.
 - If you’d like to see results for a **different country**, you have two options:
   1. **Contact me directly** and I can run the model for you.
   2. Work with a **data scientist or technical colleague** who can run the model internally using the instructions below.